SebasVazquez/Energy-Consumption-and-Electricity-Cost-Estimation-for-Taiwan-ETC/README.md

-Energy Consumption and Electricity Cost Estimation – Taiwan ETC Overview
-This project develops a predictive model to estimate daily electricity consumption and costs for Taiwan’s Electronic Toll Collection (ETC) system.
-The objective is to forecast energy demand using temperature and infrastructure data, enabling more efficient planning and cost optimization.

-Dataset
-The dataset, provided by the instructor, includes:

-Two months of electricity billing records.

-Minute-level voltage and current sensor data.

-Daily temperature readings from 19 meteorological stations across Taiwan.

-Data Preprocessing
-Transformed meteorological data from matrix format (days vs. months) into tabular format containing:

-Date

-Temperature

-Station name

-Station ID

-Latitude and longitude

-Merged ETC station data (server shelter + gantry structure) with billing data by aggregating hourly consumption to daily totals for each gantry.

-Matched each gantry to its nearest meteorological station using latitude and longitude.

-Model
-The model used is CatBoost Regressor, a decision tree–based machine learning algorithm capable of handling both numeric and categorical data efficiently, and performing well in non-linear scenarios.

-Key settings:

-Tuned for non-linear daily patterns.

-Regularization to prevent overfitting.

-Progressive learning over 1000 iterations.

-Only 2024 data used to preserve future test integrity.

-How It Works
-Learns from daily patterns in energy usage.

-Builds many small trees, each improving upon the last.

-Combines results from all trees to produce the final prediction.

-Key Findings
-Temperature Effect: Energy consumption rises with higher temperatures, especially in summer.

-Lane Count Effect: More lanes in a gantry generally lead to higher electricity consumption.

-Combined Effect: High temperatures and many lanes together result in significantly increased energy demand.

-Evaluation Metrics
-R² (Explained Variance): Measures how well the model captures overall patterns (higher is better; close to 1 is excellent).

-RMSE (Root Mean Squared Error): Quantifies prediction error magnitude, penalizing large deviations.

-MAE (Mean Absolute Error): Average prediction error in kWh.

-Accuracy (% vs. Real Billing): How close predictions are to actual billed values.

-Results
-Tested on real billing periods from late 2024 to early 2025.

-Achieved over 80% accuracy with small prediction errors.

-Demonstrated reliability for energy forecasting in real-world conditions.

-Files in This Repository
-Code.ipynb – Main Jupyter Notebook with model training and evaluation.

-training_ready_dataset_balltree.csv – Final preprocessed dataset ready for training.

-daily_predictions.csv – Predicted daily consumption values.

-all_gantries_period_predictions_with_accuracy.csv – Predictions per gantry with accuracy scores.

-Electricity data of the toll station-phase 1.xlsx – Raw billing and sensor data.

-Project_Presentation.pdf – Presentation summarizing the project.

-catboost_info/ – CatBoost model details and logs.

-Conclusion
-The project successfully demonstrates the feasibility of predicting ETC system electricity usage with high precision using environmental and infrastructure data.
-These insights can help optimize energy efficiency and reduce operational costs.
+# Energy Consumption and Electricity Cost Estimation – Taiwan ETC

+## Overview
+This project presents a predictive model designed to estimate daily electricity consumption and associated costs for Taiwan’s **Electronic Toll Collection (ETC)** system.
+By leveraging temperature and infrastructure data, the model aims to forecast energy demand, enabling improved planning, operational efficiency, and cost optimization.

+## Dataset
+The dataset, provided by the course instructor, consists of:
+- Two months of electricity billing records.
+- Minute-level voltage and current sensor data from ETC stations.
+- Daily temperature data from **19 meteorological stations** across Taiwan.

+## Data Preprocessing
+1. **Weather Data Transformation**
+   Converted meteorological datasets from a matrix format (days × months) into a tabular structure containing:
+   - Date
+   - Temperature
+   - Station name
+   - Station ID
+   - Latitude and longitude

+2. **Merging Infrastructure and Billing Data**
+   Aggregated hourly electricity usage from ETC stations (server shelter + gantry) into daily totals and merged them with the billing dataset.

+3. **Geographical Matching**
+   Linked each gantry to its nearest meteorological station using latitude and longitude coordinates.

+## Model
+We implemented the **CatBoost Regressor**, a decision tree–based machine learning algorithm known for handling both numerical and categorical features effectively.

+**Key configuration details:**
+- Tuned for capturing non-linear daily patterns.
+- Applied regularization to prevent overfitting.
+- Progressive learning over 1000 iterations.
+- Training restricted to 2024 data to maintain test set integrity.

+## How It Works
+- Learns consumption patterns from daily historical data.
+- Builds multiple small decision trees, each improving the accuracy of the previous ones.
+- Combines the predictions of all trees to produce the final output.

+## Key Findings
+- **Temperature Effect:** Higher temperatures lead to increased electricity consumption, especially in summer.
+- **Lane Count Effect:** Stations with more lanes consume more energy on average.
+- **Combined Effect:** High temperatures combined with high lane counts significantly raise consumption.

+## Evaluation Metrics
+- **R² (Explained Variance):** Measures the proportion of variance captured by the model (close to 1 indicates excellent fit).
+- **RMSE (Root Mean Squared Error):** Quantifies error magnitude, penalizing large deviations.
+- **MAE (Mean Absolute Error):** Reports average prediction error in kWh.
+- **Accuracy (% vs. Real Billing):** Compares predictions against actual billed values.

+## Results
+- Tested on billing periods from late 2024 to early 2025.
+- Achieved **over 80% accuracy** with low prediction errors.
+- Proven reliability for energy demand forecasting in real-world operational scenarios.

+## Repository Structure
+- `Code.ipynb` – Main Jupyter Notebook for training, testing, and evaluating the model.
+- `training_ready_dataset_balltree.csv` – Final preprocessed dataset.
+- `daily_predictions.csv` – Predicted daily electricity usage.
+- `all_gantries_period_predictions_with_accuracy.csv` – Gantry-level predictions with accuracy metrics.
+- `Electricity data of the toll station-phase 1.xlsx` – Original infrastructure and billing data.
+- `Project_Presentation.pdf` – Full project presentation slides.
+- `catboost_info/` – Directory containing CatBoost training logs and metadata.

+## Conclusion
+This project demonstrates the feasibility of using machine learning, specifically **CatBoost**, to forecast energy consumption for large-scale infrastructure.
+By integrating environmental and structural variables, the model provides valuable insights for improving energy efficiency and cost control.